 Class Rank

-Beginning with the 2016-2017 school year, class rank shall be calculated using quality points earned in grades nine (9) through twelve (12).
+Class rank shall be calculated using quality points earned in grades nine (9) through twelve (12).
 All quality points regarding class rank and grade point average will be calculated after the students’ promotion from the 8th grade until final graduation of the student.
 All course work (summer school, dual-credit and online opportunities) taken during the students’ enrollment in the high school shall count toward graduation requirements, GPA calculation, and class rank.
 Courses taken for remedial purposes will be used to compute grade point average and class rank.
 Recognition of valedictorian, salutatorian, and other school level awards will be determined by criteria established in SBDM policy or by the Principal in absence of an SBDM council.

 Transfer of Credits